Last Updated on December 25, 2022 by Rakesh Gupta

 Automation Champion Approach (I-do):

-To solve the above business requirement we will be creating below lightning web components.
+To solve the above business requirement, we will create lightning web components below.
 We will also learn how to pass lwc inside a lightningModal base component.

 baseLightningModal Component